ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Extra Facets
 ============

-Sometimes it is useful to provide extra information for the loading of data, particularly in the case of native model data, or observational or other data, that generally follows the established standards, but is not part of the big supported projects like CMIP, CORDEX, obs4MIPs.
+Sometimes it is useful to automatically add extra key-value pairs to variables or datasets in the recipe.
+These key-value pairs are called facets.

 To support this, we provide the extra facets facilities.
 Facets are the key-value pairs described in :ref:`Datasets`.
 Extra facets allows for the